aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 ```

-### GitHub Access Token for the `git-ops` repo
+### GitHub Access Token for the `GitOps` repo

-In the [git-ops](https://github.com/aws-samples/eks-blueprints-workloads) repository, there are some ArgoCD Application configuration files,  which in turn points to Crossplane Manifest files.
+In the [GitOps](https://github.com/aws-samples/eks-blueprints-workloads) repository, there are some ArgoCD Application configuration files,  which in turn points to Crossplane Manifest files.
 These Crossplane Manifest files will be applied by ArgoCD in the Management Cluster to deploy EKS addons, Kubernetes Manifests and Helm charts into the workload clusters.
-To configure access to this repo for ArgoCD Repo Server, you need to create a GitHub token to access the `git-ops` repo.
-First create a plain-text Amazon secret `github-token` AWS Secret Manager, to hold a fine-grained GitHub access token for `git-ops` repo in and then create `blueprints-secret` of type `SecretProviderClass` in the Management Kubernetes Cluster.
+To configure access to this repo for ArgoCD Repo Server, you need to create a GitHub token to access the `GitOps` repo.
+First create a plain-text Amazon secret `github-token` AWS Secret Manager, to hold a fine-grained GitHub access token for `GitOps` repo in and then create `blueprints-secret` of type `SecretProviderClass` in the Management Kubernetes Cluster.

 ```shell
 export GIT_OPS_GITHUB_PAT_TOKEN=<set_token_here>